adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I am Oz, the Great and Terrible.
 Who are you, and why do you seek me?"

 "I am a Cowardly Lion, afraid of everything.
 Please give me courage, so that I may become the King of Beasts."

 "Bring me proof that the Wicked Witch is dead, and that moment I will give you courage."

 The Lion was angry at this speech, but said nothing in reply.
 He rushed from the room.
 He told his friends of his terrible interview with the Wizard.

-" What shall we do now?" asked Dorothy, sadly.
+"What shall we do now?" asked Dorothy, sadly.

 "There is only one thing we can do," returned the Lion, "and that is to go to the land of the Winkies, find the Wicked Witch, and destroy her."